-Manage the Google Chrome Browser to push managed bookmarks, browser extensions, and other options.
+Manage the Google Chrome browser to push managed bookmarks, browser extensions, and other options

-You can use Kandji to either enroll the Google Chrome browser into Chrome Browser Cloud Management or push managed preferences directly.
+You can use Kandji to enroll the Google Chrome browser into Chrome Browser Cloud Management or push managed preferences directly.
 Either method will allow you to set bookmarks, allow extensions, and manage other settings in Google Chrome.
-If you already have a G Suite domain, Cloud Management is the preferred method because it allows you to enroll the browser once using Kandji and then use Google Admin to set options for all devices and also deliver customizations for devices, device groups and users and user groups signed in to the browser.
+If you already have a Google Workspace domain, Cloud Management is the preferred method because it allows you to enroll the browser once using Kandji and then use Google Admin to set options for all devices and also deliver customizations for devices, device groups, and users and user groups signed in to the browser.
 Setting managed preferences in a custom configuration profile will also deliver managed bookmarks, extensions, and other settings, but updates will require a new configuration profile to be uploaded to Kandji for each change.

 Chrome Browser Cloud Management